CleverRaven/Cataclysm-DDA/doc/DEVELOPER_FAQ.md

     statement that the monster uses to decide whether or not to use the attack, and if they do, should reset the monster's attack timer.
 6. Just like attacks, some monsters may have a special function called when they die.
-This works the same as attacks, but the relevent files are mondeath.h and mondeath.cpp.
+This works the same as attacks, but the relevant files are mondeath.h and mondeath.cpp.

 ##Adding structures to the map